almahfuz97/Luvents-Admin/README.md

-# LuVentsAdmin
+# LuVents-Admin
-This is Abdullah Al Mahfuz.Im in my final year of hons (cse).

-This is the admin app of a event creating app
+It is an admin panel application for controlling luvents site.
+Admin can create event from this app and see all of the comments of students.
+Also registration can be done via luventsUser app and admin from this app can see the details of everything and approve registration.